rcarmo/digital-signage-client/README.md

 [The original blog post][b1], wherein you'll find some screenshots of the server.

 A few photos of this in action: [1](http://fotos.sapo.pt/ndantas/fotos/?uid=HrC41nF3vZfkMA16utoZ), [2](http://fotos.sapo.pt/ndantas/fotos/?uid=9zWgzUQMIwp9NkfMSq1i), [3](http://fotos.sapo.pt/ndantas/fotos/?uid=7ZZZgiyiUhmarZbCzM6p), [4](http://fotos.sapo.pt/ndantas/fotos/?uid=QB91ymIZmvByPuKQ1rwj), [5](http://fotos.sapo.pt/ndantas/fotos/?uid=9zWgzUQMIwp9NkfMSq1i), [6](http://fotos.sapo.pt/rcarmo/fotos/?uid=iznSQ4TuNFKtcpNBdQWS).

+## LICENSING

+[SAPO](http://www.sapo.pt) has a [strong Open-Source culture](http://oss.sapo.pt) and believes in placing credit where credit is due.

+* This entire codebase is [MIT licensed](LICENSE), and therefore free to use as you please for commercial or non-commercial purposes.
+* Sample GIF images are [CC Licensed](http://creativecommons.org/licenses/by-sa/3.0/) from [Wikimedia Commons](http://commons.wikimedia.org)
+* The [SAPO](http://www.sapo.pt) logo is a registered trademark of [Portugal Telecom](http://www.telecom.pt).
+It is included as a default part of this software's branding screen and cannot be reused for any other purpose.

+As common courtesy, we ask you to preserve (and contribute to) source code comments, attributions and this `README` if you decide to fork, deploy or otherwise redistribute this software.

 [cb]: https://codebits.eu
 [rpi]: http://www.raspberrypi.org